Key Takeaways

 Simply Business

-The aggregator model offers a different kind of flexibility.
-While it connects you with multiple carriers, you may find more limit options or endorsements than a single direct carrier provides.
-You'll also need to evaluate each carrier's specific policy terms yourself.
-Simply Business delivers meaningful savings in specific Delaware industries: 26% for food and beverage operations and 22% for repair and maintenance businesses.
-Wholesale, retail and beauty services also see competitive rates.
+The aggregator model brings a different kind of flexibility.
+It connects you with multiple carriers, so you'll likely find more limit options or endorsements than a single direct carrier provides, though you'll need to evaluate each carrier's policy terms yourself.
+Simply Business offers notable savings in certain Delaware industries: 26% for food and beverage operations and 22% for repair and maintenance businesses.
+Wholesale, retail and beauty services also get competitive rates.

 Where Simply Business performs best:

-• Repair, retail or beauty businesses with simple coverage needs
+• Repair, retail or beauty operations with straightforward coverage needs

 Where Simply Business performs less competitively:

-• Marketing, professional services or nonprofit organizations in Delaware
+• Delaware marketing, professional services or nonprofit organizations

 Learn More: Simply Business Review